 Keep up with the latest news and articles impacting seniors and their families.

-The Acts of Daily Living (or ADLs) are self-care activities all individuals must perform to lead a normal independent life.
-Here's a handy acts of daily living checklist for you to refer to.
+The Activities of Daily Living (or ADLs) are self-care activities all individuals must perform to lead a normal independent life.
+Here's a handy activities of daily living checklist for you to refer to.
 When judging whether or not your parent needs assistance, be it an in-home health aide or a move to an assisted living facility, we recommend you take an inventory of their ability to perform the following 6 ADLs:

 Why Use ADLs When Assessing Your Parent’s Needs

-As noted above, the six Acts of Daily Living are the most basic activities a person performs on a daily basis.
+As noted above, the six Activities of Daily Living are the most basic activities a person performs on a daily basis.
 Once your parent loses the ability to perform one or more of these activities, he or she will begin experiencing a dramatic drop in quality of life if left alone.

 For example, what happens if your parent can’t move around the house?
 Often older adults in this situation stay in bed all day or don’t move from their recliner.
 And if they can’t bathe themselves, they risk infections and all sorts of other problems.
 You get the idea.